Blog

 Cultural Depth

 The most intellectually stimulating choice.
-Working from the world’s oldest university city, surrounded by medieval architecture, is an experience that reshapes how you see time.
-More affordable than Marrakech and considerably less touristy at ground level.
-The Ville Nouvelle has a growing coworking scene; the medina provides the atmosphere.
+Working from the world’s oldest university city reshapes how you see time.
+More affordable than Marrakech, less touristy at ground level.
+Growing Ville Nouvelle coworking scene.

 Avg.
 20–45 Mbps; growing coworking scene